-In general, producers have committed to highly appropriate actions aimed at increasing the proportion of recycled materials in lamps placed on the market.
+In general, producers have committed to appropriate actions aimed at increasing the proportion of recycled materials in appliances placed on the market.

-These actions have often been defined according to the challenge of maximising the use of recycled materials, mainly plastics and metals, through sometimes quantified and very heterogeneous targets for minimum rates to be achieved on product ranges.
+These actions have often been defined according to the challenge of maximising the use of recycled materials, mainly powder, through sometimes quantified and very heterogeneous targets for minimum rates to be achieved on product ranges.